Mo379/Zettlekasten/Zettlekasten/LanguageTransfer_8.md

 tu le vouex ->

-We notice the word the comes before the noun and verb, je la voeux, je voux la (noun), but if we want a verb attached with context, we simply replace the position of the word the from noun with the verb. je vouex l'reperer -> i want to repare it je dos reparer la voitore -> je dos l'reparer -> tu dos l'organiser ->
+We notice the word the comes before the noun and verb, je la voeux, je voux la (noun), but if we want a verb attached with context, we simply replace the position of the word the from noun with the verb.

+je vouex la voitore ->
+je la vouex ->
+je dos reparer la voitore ->
+je dos l'reparer ->